-Overall, the CTC lifted 5.3 million people-including 2.9 million children-out of poverty in 2021.34 Just the expansion of the CTC alone lifted 2.1 million children out of poverty, and were the tax credit not expanded, the child poverty rate would have only fallen to 8.1% and these 2.1 million children would have remained in poverty.35 The CTC also helped reduce the percentage of children living in near-poverty by one-third.36 eligible for the full credit.38 These children previously could not receive the full credit or received no credit at all because their families' incomes were too low.
+Overall, the CTC lifted 5.3 million people-including 2.9 million children-out of poverty in 2021.
+Just the expansion of the CTC alone lifted 2.1 million children out of poverty, and were the tax credit not expanded, the child poverty rate would have only fallen to 8.1% and these 2.1 million children would have remained in poverty.
+The CTC also helped reduce the percentage of children living in near-poverty by one-third.

+Congress expanded the Child Tax Credit as part of the American Rescue Plan eligible for the full credit.
+These children previously could not receive the full credit or received no credit at all because their families' incomes were too low.